WheteThunger/UnlimitedDroneRange/README.md

-**Remote-controllable drones are still a work-in-progress by the Rust developers.
-This plugin fixes one of the current issues with them.**
+## This plugin is no longer necessary

+As expected, Facepunch fixed the issue with drones disconnecting in the March 2021 update, rendering this plugin unnecessary.

+## Features

 This plugin fixes the issue where remote-controlling a Drone via a computer station can cause it to lose signal when it gets out of range.
 With this plugin installed, the signal is never lost.